Open Data in D.C.: From Potholes to Apps for Democracy

 We wanted the residents to be able to take our data and visualize it or create applications that would benefit other residents and create new ways of looking at the data that we never considered.
 We wanted another set of eyes on our data, looking for issues that need to be corrected.

-All our data is available via other applications, dashboards, tools, and reports.
+All our data is available via other applications, dashboards, tools such as text search, and reports.
 So in addition to tracking downloads we have to track usage and log-ins of the other applications and dashboards… for downloads in fiscal year 2010 we had almost 2 million downloads.
 We can also measure our success by the number of incoming requests for more data, dashboards, and reporting environments.

 Do you have any suggestions as to how an open data initiative at the municipal level might be leveraged across all levels of government (city, state/provincial, federal)?